convertigo/c8osdk-angular/README.md

 ### About Convertigo Platform ###

 Convertigo Mobility Platform supports Angular developers.
 Services brought by the platform are available for Angular clients applications thanks to the Convertigo MBaaS SDK.
-SDK provides an Angular framework you can use to access Convertigo Server’s services such as:
+SDK provides an Angular framework you can use to access Convertigo Serverâ€™s services such as:

 - Connectors to back-end data (SQL, NoSQL, REST/SOAP, SAP, - WEB HTML, AS/400, Mainframes)
 - Server Side Business Logic (Protocol transform, Business logic augmentation, ...)